Jake Schneider

 In the early twentieth century, Berlin’s Scheunenviertel was the most visible Jewish place in the city, where Yiddish was spoken on the street and Jewish immigrants and refugees from eastern Europe made a temporary home.

-Today the traces of this once vibrant neighborhood have been almost entirely erased.
-On this twilight tour full of music and family stories, we try to reimagine Jewish life on these streets and, by participating and remembering, bring it back.
+Today the traces of this vibrant community have been almost entirely erased.
+On this twilight walking tour full of local music and family stories, we try to reimagine Jewish life on these once bustling streets and, in a small way, bring it back.

 Basics